 Move customer feedback into a backlog

-Now that we have all of the customer feedback in our backlog, it’s important to ensure we focus entirely on delivering what the customer wants.
+Now that we have all of the customer feedback in our backlog, it’s important to ensure we focus entirely on delivering the kind of positive experience the customer wants.
 There are several prioritization techniques we employ to prioritize customer feedback.
 Some product managers like to use MoSCoW (must have, should have, could have, won’t have), but I tend to take a more lean approach.

 A good backlog is one that has been well broken down.

-Capturing customer feedback is one of the most important tasks of product management.
+Capturing positive and negative customer feedback is one of the most important tasks of product management.
 It’s very hard to accomplish without identifying the effective ways of gathering feedback, prioritization criteria, and using the right tools.

-Now that you’ve seen how Jason does it, check out part two of this series where we talk to Sherif Mansour from Confluence.
+Now that you’ve seen an example of how Jason does it, check out part two of this series where we talk to Sherif Mansour from Confluence.